 |240 watts divided by 12 volts = 20 amps.|

-The recommended regulated voltage varies slightly between motor manufacturers but typically for 12-volt vehicles is between 13.6 and 15.0 volts.
+The recommended regulated voltage varies slightly between motor manufacturers but 12-volt vehicles are typically between 13.6 and 15.0 volts.
 It is equally important that the system is neither under- or over-charging.

 The current available from the alternator may vary depending on the style o the charging system, alternator installed, engine speed, battery load/state of charge and drive pulley arrangement.

 PicoScope can reveal some alternator faults, such as a faulty diode, that cannot be detected by simply checking the output current or the regulated voltage.
 Please refer to our Guided Test Alternator AC ripple/diode test for this additional test procedure.